Astro Boy (character): 2003 series

-Astro Boy re-appears as the protagonist in the 2003 series; a robot with the ability to think and reason ('Kokoro', or Japanese for 'heart and soul').
-Atom was created by Doctor Tenma as a ‘replacement’ for Tobio, his deceased son.
-Tenma, overcome with grief, decided to make an identical robot copy, which he will raise just like his own.
-Tenma, however, during the project lost the trust of his fellow scientists, who had thought that he has been overcome with grief and longing for his son and as a result went insane.
+Astro Boy re-appears as the protagonist in the 2003 series; a robot with the ability to think and reason.
+During Astro's creation, Tenma lost the trust of his fellow scientists, who believed that he had gone insane after being overcome with grief for his dead son.
 Tenma, who was indeed displaying signs of insanity at that point, finished his project and named the robot after his son.
-Unfortunately, things got out of hand as soon as Astro was led into the basement full of broken robots (including Robita) and the robot Tobio (doing the same thing the original Tobio has done) asks for Tenma to fix it.
-After Tenma refuses, the robot Tobio rebels against him (the same thing the original Tobio has done) and as a result, Tenma shuts him down.
+Astro is led into a basement full of broken robots and asks for Tenma to fix them.
+After Tenma refuses, Tobio rebels against him and as a result, Tenma shuts him down.

-Before long, Tenma well and truly went insane, and burnt down the lab of the Ministry of Science and resigning his position as minister.
-The robot, though, was found by Tenma successor (Ochanomizu, called Dr. O'Shay in the English dub) who attempted to bring it back to life and succeeded.
-The robot was renamed Atom, and Ochanomizu brought him up as a child and he eventually became the hero of Metro City.
+Before long, Tenma well and truly went insane, burning down the lab of the Ministry of Science and resigning his position as minister.
+Tobio was found by Tenma's successor Ochanomizu, who resurrected him and renamed him Atom.
+Ochanomizu allows Astro to attend school and builds him a robotic sister, Uran.
+When necessary, Astro fights evil robots, humans, and on occasion aliens.